L'amore si odia

-"L'amore si odia" (Italian for "Love is to be hated") is a duet by Italian singers Noemi and Fiorella Mannoia.
-The song is the second single for Noemi and the first single for Fiorella Mannoia, who put it her album Ho imparato a sognare.
+"L'amore si odia" (Italian for "Love is to be hated") is a duet recorded by Italian singers Noemi and Fiorella Mannoia.
+It was released on 10 September 2009 as the lead single from Noemi's debut studio album Sulla mia pelle and it was later included in Mannoia's compilation Ho imparato a sognare.

 The song

 "L'amore si odia" was written by Diego Calvetti and Marco Ciappelli and produced by Diego Calvetti.
 On 24 May 2010, Noemi and Mannoia got one Wind Music Award for sales of this song, which also obtained a double platinum disc.